Colored Markov polycategories and diagrammatic differentiation: Colored kernel slotwise composition and diagram semantics

 \begin{theorem}[Trace semantics for finite acyclic CKSC diagrams] Let $D$ be a finite acyclic CKSC diagram in a CMP $\PC$.
-Then $D$ determines a unique Markov kernel
+Then $D$ determines a unique Markov kernel $K_D:\mathbf{I}_D\to \mathbf{O}_D$.
 This kernel is independent of the choice of topological ordering used to evaluate the interface expansion $\widehat{D}$. \end{theorem}

 \begin{proof} By Definition~\ref{def:interface_expansion}, the interface expansion $\widehat{D}$ is a finite acyclic KSC diagram.
 Its external input and output profiles are the same as those of $D$.
-By Theorem~\ref{thm:trace_semantics_ksc}, the diagram $\widehat{D}$ determines a unique Markov kernel

-independent of the topological ordering used to evaluate it.
+By Theorem~\ref{thm:trace_semantics_ksc}, the diagram $\widehat{D}$ determines a unique Markov kernel $K_{\widehat{D}}:\mathbf{I}_D\to \mathbf{O}_D$, independent of the topological ordering used to evaluate it.
 Definition~\ref{def:trace_kernel_cksc} sets $K_D=K_{\widehat{D}}$.
-Hence $D$ determines a unique Markov kernel with the stated source and target profiles. \end{proof}
+Hence, $D$ determines a unique Markov kernel with external input profile $\mathbf{I}_D$ and external output profile $\mathbf{O}_D$. \end{proof}

-Theorem~\ref{thm:trace_semantics_cksc} says that typed diagrams can be evaluated by making all typed conversions explicit.
-Once the interface kernels have been inserted, the diagram is an ordinary KSC diagram, and its internal wires are integrated out by the trace semantics of Section~\ref{sec:markov_polycategories_ksc}.
+Theorem~\ref{thm:trace_semantics_cksc} says that typed diagrams can be evaluated by replacing each typed connection with its corresponding interface kernel.
+The interface expansion yields a KSC diagram whose internal wires are integrated out by the KSC trace semantics of Section~\ref{sec:markov_polycategories_ksc}.